 In November 2015, the FASB issued ASU 2015-17, Income Taxes (Topic 740), Balance Sheet Classification of Deferred Taxes.
 This guidance removes the requirement that deferred tax liabilities be separated into current and noncurrent amounts on a classified balance sheet.
 Instead, deferred tax liabilities and assets are presented as noncurrent.
-This guidance will be effective for Novant Health on January 1, 2018 and is not expected to have a significant impact on Novant Health's consolidated financial statements.
+This guidance was effective for Novant Health on January 1, 2018 and is not expected to have a significant impact on Novant Health's consolidated financial statements.

-In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10), Recognition and Measurement of Financial Assets and Financial Liabilities, this guidance requires equity investments to be measured at fair value with changes in fair value recognized in net income and simplifies the impairment assessment of equity investments without readily determinable fair values.
-This guidance is effective for Novant Health on January 1, 2019 with prospective application and a cumulative-effect adjustment at the date of adoption.
-The guidance amends disclosure requirements to no longer require the application of the fair value of financial instruments disclosure guidance (such as fair value of debt) and we have elected to early adopt this provision effective January 1, 2016.
+In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10), Recognition and Measurement of Financial Assets and Financial Liabilities.
+This guidance requires equity investments to be measured at fair value with changes in fair value recognized in net income and simplifies the impairment assessment of equity investments without readily determinable fair values.
+This guidance will be effective for Novant Health on January 1, 2019 with prospective application and a cumulative-effect adjustment at the date of adoption.
+We are evaluating the provisions of this guidance to determine the impact on Novant Health's consolidated financial statements.
+This guidance also amends disclosure requirements to no longer require the application of the fair value of financial instruments disclosure guidance (such as fair value of debt).
+Novant Health elected to early adopt this provision effective January 1, 2016.

 In February 2016, the FASB issued ASU 2016-2, Leases (Topic 842).
 The most significant change from current practice is that this guidance requires the recognition of lease assets and liabilities for those leases classified as operating leases under current guidance.
-The guidance also provides guidance for the measurement of lease assets and liabilities and additional required disclosures.
-This guidance is effective for Novant Health on January 1, 2019 with modified retrospective presentation required.
-We are currently evaluating the impact of adopting this guidance on Novant Health's consolidated financial statements.
+The guidance also provides direction for the measurement of lease assets and liabilities and additional required disclosures.
+This guidance will be effective for Novant Health on January 1, 2019 with modified retrospective presentation required.
+In January 2018, the FASB exposed for comment a set of targeted improvements, including the option for an additional transition methodology with a cumulative-effect adjustment at the date of adoption.
+We are currently evaluating the impact of adopting this guidance on Novant Health's consolidated financial statements, including reviewing key terms of all leases, evaluating software available to manage and perform calculations required by the guidance and implementing processes and procedures necessary to adopt and maintain compliance with the requirements of the guidance.

 In August 2016, the FASB issued ASU 2016-14, Not-for-Profit Entities (Topic 958), Presentation of Financial Statements of Not-for-Profit Entities.
-This guidance is effective for Novant Health on January 1, 2018 with retroactive presentation, with exceptions to retroactive presentation for certain disclosures.
+This guidance was effective for Novant Health on January 1, 2018 and requires retrospective presentation, with exceptions to retrospective presentation for certain disclosures.
 This guidance requires the presentation of two classes of net assets, rather than the currently required three classes.
-The guidance also request enhanced disclosures of amounts and nature of donor imposed and internally designated funds and requires new disclosures about information useful for assessing liquidity and availability of resources.
+The guidance also requires enhanced disclosures of amounts and nature of donor imposed and internally designated funds and requires new disclosures about information useful for assessing liquidity and availability of resources.
 We are currently evaluating the impact of adopting this guidance on Novant Health's consolidated financial statements.

 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230), Classification of Certain Cash Receipts and Cash Payments.
 This standard provides additional guidance related to the presentation and classification of certain items in the statement of cash flow for which there is diversity in practice.
-The provisions of this guidance are effective for Novant Health on January 1, 2019 with early adoption permitted and retroactive application, unless it impracticable.
+The provisions of this guidance are effective for Novant Health on January 1, 2019 with early adoption permitted and retrospective application, unless it is impracticable.
 We are currently evaluating the impact of adopting this guidance on Novant Health's consolidated financial statements.